 Quantifying the numbers involved is much more difficult than the Atlantic slave trade.
 This is because the Arab slave trade began much earlier, about the 8th century and few if any records exist for this early period.
 The slaves taken by the Arabs were for the most part not worked on plantations or other institutions for which records were kept.
-Estimating he dimensions ofthe Eastern slave trade is difficult because of the scarcity of documentation.
+Estimating he dimensions of the Eastern slave trade is thus difficult because of the scarcity of documentation.
 Estimates as to the dimensions of the Arab African slave trade vary widely.
 We note authors with estimates from about 8-25 milliom Africans, but these estimates should be taken with some caution because of the limited evidence available, especially for the early period.
-The lower estimate tend to believe that fairly small numbers of Africans involved during the ealy phase.
-The higher estimates tend to think that even in the early phases that substantial numbers of Africans were being enclaved.
-Ine of the lower estimates suggests about 8 million Africans were enslaved.
+The lower estimate tend to believe that fairly small numbers of Africans involved during the early phase.
+While some reasonable estimates can be made on dimensions of the later phase of estern slavery, there is just no way of wstimating the dinenbsions of the early phase.
+And this is the crux of the wiudekly bvarying estimates.
+The higher estimates tend to think that even in the early phases that substantial numbers of Africans were being enslaved.
+One of the lower estimates suggests about 8 million Africans were enslaved.
 [Alencastro, p.
 902.]
 Another author providesa comparable figure of 10 million.
 [Shahadah] He stresses that the numbers of Africans involved in the early phase were probably quite small.
 He questions the motivation of historans with higher numbers.
 Another historian suggests about 17 million.
 [Pétré-Grenouilleau] One of the higher estimtes is a stunning 25 million souls.
 [Bairoch]

-What ever thecactual number, it is quite clear tht very large numbers of people were involved.
+What ever the actual number, it is quite clear that very large numbers of people were involved.
 Historians have a much better idea of the dimensions of the Atlantic slave trade--something probably exceeding 10 million Africans.
-Work on the Arab slave trade suggests that it was comparable tp the Atlantic s;ave trade and probably exceeded it in the number of people killed and enslaved.
+Work on the Arab slave trade suggests that it was comparable to the Atlantic slave trade and probably exceeded it in the number of people killed and enslaved.